zecarrera/python-pytest-example/README.md

 - Pytest parametrize on test inputs
 - Pytest fixtures (local and global)
 - Mocking with unittest
+- Using behave to add a BDD layer on top of tests

 ## Setup
 Ensure python is installed

-Project uses a couple of libs, so you need to run `pip3 install pytest requests`
+Project uses a couple of libs, so you need to run `pip3 install pytest requests behave`

 ## How to run tests
 ### Using pyCharm